Prospective Students

 Degree Options

 The degree programs in ME are offered both in an Online format and in Residence here on campus.
 Certificates and Degrees are available from Mechanical Engineering and affiliated Interdisciplinary Programs.
-Visit the program’s website for more specific degree and application requirements.
+Click on an option below for specific degree information and application requirements.
+You can also visit our current students page for coursework requirements and offerings.

-A graduate-level certificate will utilize advanced, high-level courses without awarding a full degree.
-Earning this credential allows students to acquire specialized knowledge to help advance career goals, prepare for a graduate degree, meet licensing requirements and more.
-Certificates can be achieved along the way of pursuing a higher degree or independently on their own.
+A graduate-level certificate indicates advanced coursework without a full degree.
+This credential allows students to acquire specialized knowledge to help advance career goals, prepare for a graduate degree, meet licensing requirements and more.

 Admission Requirements